bdzwillo/ubuntu_gtk_tweaks/README.md

 100dpi screen.
 The screen provides enough horizontal space to work with a single taskbar which includes the active window list.

-In the past the system used the [GNOME Flashback](https://en.wikipedia.org/wiki/GNOME#GNOME_Flashback) desktop environment on GNOME 3, which provides a similar look & feel to the preceeding GNOME 2 version.
+The old system setup used the [GNOME Flashback](https://en.wikipedia.org/wiki/GNOME#GNOME_Flashback) desktop environment on GNOME 3, which provides a similar look & feel to the preceeding GNOME 2 version.
 GNOME Flashback consists of the [Metacity Window Manager](https://wiki.gnome.org/Projects(2f)Metacity.html) and the [GNOME Panel](https://wiki.gnome.org/Projects(2f)GnomePanel.html) taskbar.